timashovboris/karriere-at-scraper/README.md

 company,
 location, employment type, salary and job level.

 The exported data are raw strings that need to be further processed for any data analysis.
+Some analysis instruments are provided with the package.

 ### Deutsch